 You’ll get used to playing chords with both hands, particularly y your left hand.
 You’ll play with various backing tracks covering different genres and tempos, allowing users to become comfortable with groove and feel.

-We’ve chosen “The Entertainer” as our advanced lesson for a couple of reasons.
+I’ve chosen “The Entertainer” as my advanced lesson for a couple of reasons.
 It’s a fantastic tune, and Scott Joplin is an important composer who wrote many fun but technically demanding pieces.

 The tune is broken into more manageable chunks, and it starts with that iconic intro.
 Ragtime music generally sounds very busy, which makes it seem complicated, and it is at times.